BenJeau/cargo-interactive-update/README.md

 cargo interactive-update
 ```

-It will then parse the `Cargo.toml` file to get the direct dependencies and check them via crates.io.
+It will then parse the `Cargo.toml` file to get the direct dependencies and check them via the crates.io API.

+It extracts dependencies from `dependencies` and `workspace.dependencies` sections.

 If there are outdated dependencies, it will display them and let you select which ones to update, similar to the following: